hassanzohdy/mongez-react-atom/README.md

 }
 ```

-Works exactly like `useState` hook, the first item in the returned array is the current value of the atom, the second item is a function to update the atom's value.
+Works exactly like `useState` hook, the first item in the returned array is the current value of the atom, the second item is a state updater for the atom's value.

 The main difference here is when the atom's value is changed from any other place, this component will be rerendered automatically.